 Arkansas Tech University Ozark Campus offers two different Alternate Retirement Plans.
 The Alternate Retirement Plans are defined contribution plans.
-The plans are 403(b) programs as defined by IRS Code of 1986 as amended, and is administered by the Arkansas State Board of Career Education and the respective plan providers.
+The plans are 403(b) programs as defined by IRS Code of 1986 as amended, and is administered by the Arkansas State Board of Workforce Education and Career Opportunities and the respective plan providers.
 The administrator provides insurance policies and annuity contracts and when they are issued they become property of the participant.
-Act 480 of 1983 provides alternative retirement plans, as approved by the Arkansas State Board of Career Education, for the staff members of Arkansas Tech University - Ozark Campus.
+Act 480 of 1983 provides alternative retirement plans, as approved by the Arkansas State Board of Workforce Education and Career Opportunities, for the staff members of Arkansas Tech University - Ozark Campus.

 Funding Policy: The participants' contributions are tax-sheltered and amount to a minimum of six percent of compensation.
 Arkansas Tech University's contribution rate is 12 percent.
 Participants become vested after one year.
-Arkansas Tech University's contributions to VALIC for Arkansas Tech University - Ozark Campus staff that were employed prior to July 1, 2003 for the years ended June 30, 2015, 2014, and 2013 were \$55,041, \$64,401, and \$67,262, respectively.
-The participants' contributions for VALIC for the year ended June 30, 2015, 2014, and 2013 were \$30,144, \$35,126, and \$44,199, respectively.
+Arkansas Tech University's contributions to VALIC for Arkansas Tech University - Ozark Campus staff that were employed prior to July 1, 2003 for the years ended June 30, 2016, 2015, and 2014 were \$51,603, \$55,041, and \$64,401, respectively.
+The participants' contributions for VALIC for the years ended June 30, 2016, 2015, and 2016, 2015, and 2014 were \$29,088, \$30,144, and \$35,126, respectively.